ntsayz/alcyone/README.md

 ### TO-DO
 - Particles (Creating thrust and therefore justifying the ship's movement)
-- Rocket/Bullet (Should would affect the ship's momentum)
+- Rocket/Bullet (Should would affect the ship's momentum/inertia)
 - Planets (Should have a slight gravitational pull and it should thus affect the ship's trajectory)